Unbased rational homotopy theory: a Lie algebra approach: Unbased rational homotopy theory

-\cite[Theorem B]{laz_markl} states that any homologically disconnected cdga is quasi-isomorphic to a finite product of homologically connected cdgas.
-Further, the homologically disconnected cdga is said to be of finite type if each connected cdga in the finite product is of finite type, see Proposition 4.4 in op. cit..
+Any non-negatively graded homologically disconnected cdga is isomorphic to a finite product of homologically connected cdgas, cf.~\cite[Theorem B]{laz_markl}.
+Further, the homologically disconnected cdga is said to be of finite type if each connected cdga in the finite product is of finite type, see Proposition 4.4 in op.~cit.

 Let $\mathscr{A}_{\geq 0}$ denote the category of non-negatively graded cdgas.
 Recall, from \cite[Theorem 9.4]{bousfield_gugenheim}, there exists a pair of adjoint functors